kennedysgarage/kennedysgarage/_posts/2009-07-22-woot-explained.md

 <p>Here is your guide for woot.com.
 Woot is “is an online store and community that focuses on selling cool stuff cheap”.
 It is a great place to buy all kinds of things.
 Anything from a Bag of California Jumbo Premium Pistachios to an iRobot Roomba Sage for cheap, real cheap.</p>
 <p>Normal Woot Day: They sell one item for a 24 hour period, until it is sold out.
 After this 24 hour period, whether the item is sold out or not, they will post a new item for the next 24 hours.</p>

-{% image posts/woot-explained/iwantone.jpg %}
+{% asset posts/woot-explained/iwantone.jpg %}
 <p>Bouncing “I Want One!”:</strong> There are only a few left, so buy it now if you want one.</p>

-{% image posts/woot-explained/wootoff.JPG %}
+{% asset posts/woot-explained/wootoff.JPG %}
 <p><strong>Woot Off!:</strong> This lasts anywhere from 24 -72 hours and is a constant stream of great deals.
 During this time they will sell a Bag O’ Crap (maybe).
 When the bar is full (all orange) the deal just started.
 When the bar is empty (all white) the item is sold out.</p>

-{% image posts/woot-explained/bagocrap-150x150.jpg %}
+{% asset posts/woot-explained/bagocrap-150x150.jpg %}
 <p><strong>Bag O’ Crap:</strong> The Bag of Crap cost $1 + $5 for shipping.
 It is a random assortment of randomness.
 There is always one during a Woot Off!
 Example: Anything from a bag of Texas Air to 10 men’s Bulova Watches.
 Watch what people receive in there boc on YouTube.</p>

-{% image posts/woot-explained/2fortuesday.jpg %}
+{% asset posts/woot-explained/2fortuesday.jpg %}
 <p><strong>2-for-Tuesday:</strong> This is where they offer 2 items for the price of one.</p>

 <p><strong>Shipping:</strong> It cost $5 for shipping no matter how big or how many you buy.</p>